namoricoo/Coderbyte-Ruby-Rspec/README.md

 * 8) Check nums: For this challenge you will be comparing two numbers and determining which one is greater.
 * 9) Time Convert: For this challenge you will be determining the difference in hours and minutes between two given times.
 * 10) Alphabet Soup: For this challenge you will be sorting characters in a string.
-* 11) For this challenge you will determine if two characters are separated a specific way in the string.
+* 11) AB Check: For this challenge you will determine if two characters are separated a specific way in the string.
+* 12) Vowel Count: For this challenge you will be counting all the vowels in a string.